-In the public sector, Liat served as a law clerk for Justice Ruth Ronnen of the Economic Division of the Tel Aviv District Court (currently of the Supreme Court of Israel) and Judge Michal Tzuk-Shafir of the Israel Appeals Tribunal in the Ministry of Justice, an expert administrative tribunal for immigration, citizenship, residency, and refugee law.
-She also pursued clinical legal work in the field of international human rights and worked with civil society organizations dealing with human rights issues, refugees, and organized labor.
+In the public sector, Liat served as a law clerk for Justice Ruth Ronnen of the Economic Division of the Tel Aviv District Court (currently of the Supreme Court of Israel), which specializes in complex corporate law and economic cases, and for the Head-Judge of the Israel Appeals Tribunal in the Ministry of Justice, which is an expert administrative tribunal for immigration, citizenship, residency, and refugee law.
+As part of her endeavors within civil society, Liat also pursued clinical legal work in the field of international human rights and worked in NGOs dealing with human rights issues, democratic participation, refugees, and organized labor.

-Liat’s work in the areas of law and philosophy and public law has received several awards and prizes, and her first law review article was published in the Hebrew University Law Review in 2020 (co-authored with Professor Ehud Guttel and Dr. Yuval Procaccia).
+Liat’s work in the areas of law and philosophy and public law has received several awards and prizes and was presented at academic conferences in the U.S. and Israel.
+Her first law review article was published in the Hebrew University Law Review in 2020 (co-authored with Professor Ehud Guttel and Dr. Yuval Procaccia).

 Doctoral Committee

-Professors Scott J. Shapiro (chair), Jack M. Balkin (reader), Stephen Darwall (reader, Yale Philosophy Department), Daniel Markovits (reader), and Gideon D. Yaffe (reader)
+Professors Scott J. Shapiro (chair), Jack M. Balkin (reader), Stephen Darwall (reader, Yale Philosophy Department), Daniel Markovits (reader), and Gideon D. Yaffe (reader).
+Additionally, Professor David Enoch (from Oxford University and the Hebrew University of Jerusalem) acts as an independent advisor.

 Education